seanahmad/tfv2/r-binder/README.md

 ### Multiple Linear Regression

-The purpose of a multiple linear regression is to
+The purpose of a multiple linear regression is to:

+1. Determine the size and nature of the coefficient for each feature in explaining the dependent variable.
+2. Determine the signficance or insignificance of each feature.

+Here are the results for the linear regression:

+(results)

+At the 5% level, X, Y, and Z are deemed significant.
+Other features are deemed insignificant.

+Taking the findings of both the correlation plots and multiple linear regression into account, X, Y, and Z are selected as the relevant features for the analysis.